wp-plugins/bbpress-new-ui/readme.txt

 == Screenshots ==

-1. Redesigned a reply form
+1. Reply Form Redesign
 2. Dark color
 3. Light color
 4. Plugin settings
-5. Closed and fastened themes are highlighted with a special icon
+5. Closed and sticky themes are highlighted with a special icon
-6. New styles for categories: now it looks just fine
+6. New styles for categories: now they look just fine

 == Changelog ==

+= 3.4.2 =
+* Fixed author background on mobile devices in Dark theme
+* You can deactivate bbPress Admin Answers (this reply/topic of a moderator/admin checkbox) in Settings page
+* Added translation for Settings page
+* Screenshots has been updated
+* Updated ReadMe grammatics
+* Improvements for both themes

 = 3.4.1 =
 * General fixes for responsive design + added responsive design for forums list